-To keep the model simple, we ignore health dependent redistributive policies $g_t(h)$ and simply assume public transfers to be independent of health status.
 Government policy therefore consists in setting the domestic containment policy μ_t^k that controls overall consumption and the tariffs ν_t^k that control imports.
 Once these are fixed, government spending g_t is given by the government budget constraint (24) and (26).
 The tariff can be used to achieve the following partially conflicting goals of trade and health policy.
 First, of course, tariffs raise money that can be distributed directly to households.
-Second, as usual, tariffs manipulate the terms of trade in favor of domestic goods and thus higher domestic labor income.
-Third, high tariffs (or related frictions) reduce infections resulting from foreign contacts.
+Second, as usual, positive (negative) tariffs manipulate the terms of trade in favor of (against) domestic goods and thus higher domestic labor income.
+Third, positive tariffs (or related frictions) reduce infections resulting from foreign contacts.
 And fourth, tariffs can be used to influence the infection dynamics by attempting to shift production internationally to where infection rates are lower.

-Since the international infection dynamic (10) is deterministic, the interaction between the two governments is an infinite-horizon, deterministic multi-stage game with observed actions (see Fudenberg and Tirole, 1991).
+Since the international infection dynamic (10) is deterministic, the interaction between the two governments is an infinite-horizon, deterministic, multi-stage game with observed actions (see Fudenberg and Tirole, 1991).
 In a single-agent framework, conditioning on the state of nature (here: the aggregate infection state) would therefore not be necessary, and every open-loop optimal path can be implemented by closed-loop strategies (i.e., strategies that depend on time t and the state) and vice versa.
 In a multi-agent framework, on the other hand, conditioning on the state of nature (i.e., considering Markov Nash equilibria) usually increases the set of equilibria.
 Here, for computational reasons, we restrict attention to open-loop strategies, i.e., strategies that only depend on time t and not on the state.
-Hence, governments set their policy path initially once and for all.14 To further simplify the computation, we assume that a vaccine or other cure is known to exist in a fixed, finite time T in the future.
-Hence, after date T there are no more infections and the economies operate without any SIR-dynamics.
+Hence, governments set their policy path initially once and for all.
+To further simplify the computation, we assume that a vaccine or other cure is known to exist in a fixed, finite time t in the future.
+Hence, after date t there are no more infections and the economies operate without any SIR-dynamics.